robstumborg/post_image/README.md

 # POST Image (Firefox extension)

-this firefox extension allows you to right click an image and quickly upload i to a file sharing service. right now uguu.se is supported, but the idea is to allow users to customize the POST request so they can upload images to their file sharing service of choice.
+this firefox extension allows you to right click an image and quickly upload i to a file sharing service. right now filehole.org is supported, but the idea is to allow users to customize the POST request so they can upload images to their file sharing service of choice.